 - 16. Designation of the explosion-proof type, designation of a certificate for transducers with ATEX and/or IECEx certificate. - 17.
 Data provided in case of types compliant with other directives and certificates.
-Additionally, for Exd transmitters, on the plate the cable entry thread is indicated.

 6.3.
 Identification of sensor/measuring head type